warner-benjamin/optimi/docs/kahan_summation.md

 Training in BFloat16 with Kahan summation can reduce non-activation training memory usage by 37.5 to 45.5 percent when using an Adam optimizer, as Table 1 shows below.

-optimi reduces the potential extra memory overhead of Kahan summation by reusing the gradient buffer for temporary calculations.
+optimi reduces the potential extra memory overhead of Kahan summation by reusing the gradient buffer for temporary variables.

 Table: Adam Per Parameter Memory Usage, Excluding Activations